yashR4J/yashR4J.github.io/README.md

 ## License

 The code and styles are licensed under the MIT license.
-[See project license.](LICENSE) Obviously you should not use the content of this demo repo in your own resume. :wink:
+[See project license.](LICENSE)